mttschltz/kittythinks/content/historical-diets.md

 I will focus on the High Middle Ages (AD 1000 to 1300) and central and western Europe.

+To start of, the medieval era tended to eat two meals and no snacks.
+IF breakfast was eaten (by the rich who had the time or the better-off when planning a very long horse ride), it was bread and cheese.

+The more common first meal was dinner.
+This was consumed at around 10 am to 11 am.
+The second meal was supper taken between 4 pm and 5 pm.

 ## _The Upper Crust_

 As in all periods (including ours), the well-to-do liked to show off.
 During the medieval period that meant a show of what could be hunted and what could be purchased from exotic locations.\